I felt only one thing when I looked at those boxes… dread.

-Now, unlike Cortes (the guy credited with that famous phrase), I’m not out to destroy civilizations or burn any villages.
+Now, unlike Cortes (the not-so-great guy credited with that famous phrase), I’m not out to destroy civilizations.
 I don’t want to claim any land for Spain.
 I actually want to help people.
-But I can’t do that if I’m constantly waiting to fail.
+And I can’t do that if I’m waiting to fail.

-I woke up early on Sunday and got the boxes out of the attic.
-I took them downstairs, where my boys were already up trading Pokemon cards on the couch.
+So….
+I woke up one Sunday morning and got the boxes out of the attic.
+I took them downstairs, where my boys were up trading Pokemon cards.

 This is about half my original stock of teaching stuff.
-I’ve picked away at it over the years, first letting go of the consumables (all those extra glue sticks and Sharpies), then the classroom library, then the professional texts.
+I’d picked away at it over the years, letting go of the consumables (all those extra glue sticks and Sharpies), the classroom library, the professional texts.

 I was left with this.
 The core of my teaching practice.
-The lessons, examples, and unit plans I’d personally crafted over the course of seven years.
-These were the irreplaceables.
+The lessons, examples, and units I’d crafted over the course of a seven-year career.
+The irreplaceables.
 The things I could not get back once they were gone.
-These were the things that had to go.

 I took a deep breath, opened the first binder, and began carefully extracting paper–piece by piece–from plastic sheet protectors.
-My son Orlando asked what I was doing.
-I told him, and he responded with surprising 9-year-old insight:
+My son Orlando noticed what I was doing and commented with surprising 9-year-old insight:

 “Wow, Mom.
 This is a big step for you.”

-I felt a bit nauseous.
-Especially as I saw the units I was most proud of: poetry, multi-genre research, and persuasive speeches.
-These were the things I’d had the most fun teaching, the units where my students excelled.
+I felt nauseous.
+Especially as I saw the units I was most proud of: poetry, multi-genre research, persuasive speeches.
+These were the units I’d enjoyed the most, the ones where my students excelled.
 Even typing this, it hurts to think of all that work put into the trash.

-But I had to.
-I was Cortes, burning the ships so that I could not turn back to the familiar, but was forced to venture into the possibility of the unknown.
+But I had to burn the ships so that I could not turn back to the familiar, but was forced to venture into the possibility of the unknown.

 It took less than an hour.

-It’s kind of funny to look at it like this.
-Seven years of my life sorted into a few neat piles:
+It’s kind of funny to see seven years of my life sorted into a few piles:

 - Keep (Yes, I kept a few favorite young adult novels for my own kids.
 Don’t judge!)

-My friend Karen asked if I was going to literally burn these papers, a ritual cleansing of my past life so I could rise like a phoenix from the ashes.
-I briefly entertained thoughts of blazing up a big bonfire in my backyard, blasting some AC/DC and doing a little air guitar.
+One of my entrepreneur friends asked if I was going to burn these papers, a ritual cleansing of my past life so I could rise like a phoenix from the ashes.
+I entertained thoughts of a bonfire in my backyard, complete with dramatic orchestra music.

-But then it snowed on Sunday.
+But it snowed that morning.
 So I kept it low key.
-I took out the trash, put the donations in my car, and set the few novels I kept on a shelf upstairs.
-Then I went to yoga.
+Took out the trash.
+Put the donations in my car.
+Set the few novels I kept on a shelf upstairs.
+Went to yoga.

-This was such a small and simple act.
-But it changes so much about me.
+This was such a simple act.
+But it changed so much about me.
 About my future.
 About my path.
-It says a clear NO to returning to my former life and a YES to living my future bravely, with confidence in myself and my abilities.
+It said a clear NO to returning to my former life and a YES to living my future bravely.

-Minimalism is getting very clear about what you want.
-And having the guts to let go of everything else.
+Simplicity is getting very clear about what you want.
+And then having the guts to let go of everything else.

 We let go of things not because we don’t want them anymore, but because we want something else more.

-And when that something else is big enough and important enough–like a personal calling or a passion project or financial freedom or peace of mind–we will find the courage to let go of whatever it is that is keeping us from it.
+And when that something else is big enough and important enough–like a personal calling or passion project or peace of mind–we will find the courage to let go of whatever it is that is keeping us from it.

 For me, that was 6 boxes of stuff in my attic.